nicoddemus/nicoddemus.github.io/_src/content/pycharm.md

 I'm using Python 2.7, and in fact you should use the new syntax for nested context managers, but alas I had to support old versions of python for that code, so `nested` stayed.

-I that PyCharm warned me about that was pretty cool. :)
+The fact that PyCharm warned me about that was pretty cool. :)

+## Tasks + Feature Branches ##

+Like Eclipse, PyCharm also supports a task based workflow.

+PyCharm thought comes out of the box with a ton of connectors available (Mantis, Jira, Bugzilla, etc).
+Also, when you start a task, it asks if you would like to create a new feature branch for that task, with configurable branch name.

+(pic)

+This avoids having to manually create a task which is a little tedious (having the task id on hand, picking a name, etc).
+Bonus points.

 # Points #

-* Tasks connection + creating branches for tasks
 * Quick Documentation
 * Fast
 * Commit options: check todos, auto imports, etc.